anwtn/functions-on-k8s/README.md

 `kubectl get pods`

-You can then get the logs via the `pod` name:
+You can then get the logs via the `pod` name, e.g.:

 `kubectl logs pod/review-functions-http-7bd44b6df4-srh8m`

+I prefer to watch the logs by the app label, so that I can watch new pods coming online:

+`kubectl logs -l app=review-functions-http --follow --tail 1000`

 I could see from the logs that the service came online.
 I could see that the `ReviewGenerator` HTTP function came online on (`pod`) port `80` under the route `api/review`: